noahcoad/SublimeInsertMarkdownLink/readme.md

 3. If text was selected, it'll be used for the title.
 4. If text wasn't selected, and there was a url, and there's an active internet connection, then the title of the url will be attempted to be retrieved and used.
 5. The cursor and text selected will be left in the spot that most likely needs to be updated
+6. Will also use HTML or RTF links in the clipboard and populate both the title and URL from those

 Just try it.
 Should work 'like magic' 🪄✨🙂